 Alternative Arrangements for Holding AGMs Amid COVID-19

-The alternative arrangements apply to meetings convened, held, conducted, or deferred in the period starting from 27 March 2020 till 30 June 2021.
+The alternative arrangements apply to meetings convened, held, conducted, or deferred in the period starting from 27 March 2020 onwards.

 Do note that while these alternative arrangements for the personal attendance of AGMs apply to general meetings of companies (including Extraordinary General Meetings or EGMs), they do not apply to meetings for schemes of arrangement ordered by the court.

 Holding a meeting and attendance